Skip to content

 The island is small enough to drive around in a long day and dense enough that no part of it is more than a 90-minute drive from the airport.
 That density helps connectivity: cellular networks here cover the populated coast and the central plateau densely, with the only real thinning happening on the higher slopes of the Black River Gorges and the offshore islets.
 The network isn't the question.
 The question, as everywhere, is what sits between you and the network.

-Roamzy charges $10.75 per gigabyte in Mauritius.
-That's $0.0105 per megabyte, billed in real time as your phone uses data on Mauritian networks.
+Roamzy charges $6.96 per gigabyte in Mauritius.
+That's $0.0068 per megabyte, billed in real time as your phone uses data on Mauritian networks.
 No subscription.
 No expiry on the unused balance.
 No minimum bundle.
-One per-MB rate across 193 countries — that's the shape of the invoice, not a marketing line.
+One per-MB rate across 193 countries — that's the entire pricing mechanism, not a marketing line.

 How much will Roamzy actually cost on this trip?